740A Chemical, Biological, Nuclear and Radiological (CBRN) Technician

 CBRN warrant officers provide in-depth technical expertise in the areas of CBRN defense.

 - Plan, coordinate and direct CBRN operations and training to include:

 - CBRN decontamination

 - CBRN force protection

-- Combating Weapons of Mass Destruction (WMD), which includes nonproliferation, counterproliferation, consequence management and identification of Hazardous Materials (HAZMAT) [including Toxic Industrial Chemicals (TIC) and Toxic Industrial Materials (TIM)]
+- Combating weapons of mass destruction, which includes nonproliferation, counterproliferation, consequence management and identification of hazmat [including Toxic Industrial Chemicals (TIC) and Toxic Industrial Materials (TIM)]

 - Defense support to civil authorities

-- Be a SSG (E-6) or above and a graduate from MOS 74D Advanced Leaders Course (ALC) (NOT waiverable).
+- Be an SSG (E-6) or above and a graduate from MOS 74D Advanced Leaders Course (ALC) (NOT waiverable).